fsvreddit/modqueue-nuke/README.md

 If you have any feedback or suggestions for Modqueue Nuke, please contact my author, u/Lil_SpazJoekp, on Reddit.

 ## Changes

+### 1.2.0

+- Added the ability to limit the number of items when scanning the modqueue.

 ### 1.1.5